• Facebook

 If you need more options, use my guide on the best wines to pair with pasta.

-Did you make Diavolo sauce?
+Did you make this Fra Diavolo Sauce recipe?

 For more great Platings and Pairings recipes, be sure to follow me on Instagram, TikTok, Pinterest and Facebook.